defold/doc/docs/en/tutorials/runner.md

 1. Scoring and life counters
 2. Particle effects for the pickups and death
 3. Nice background imagery

+> Download the completed version of the project [here](images/runner/sample-runner.zip)

 That concludes this introductory tutorial.
 Now go ahead and dive into Defold.
 We have lots of [manuals and tutorials](//www.defold.com/learn) prepared to guide you, and if you get stuck, your're welcome to the [forum](//forum.defold.com).